To Ana Brnabić, Prime Minister of the Republic of Serbia and Zorana Mihajlovic, Minister of Mining and Energy

 We reject the pollution of the air.
 Treatment with the above mentioned (and additional) aggressive acids produces toxic gases that can spread within a radius of over ten kilometers and which will corrode the skin and lungs of humans and animals.

 We reject the endangerment of the population around the Jadar Valley in the interests of a multinational corporate profit.
-Rio Tinto has promised 700 new jobs, but forgot to mention that 19,000 people, most of whom work on sustainable land, will be displaced from the area.
+Rio Tinto has promised 700 new jobs, but forgot to mention that 19,000 people are set to be displaced or severely effected.

 Rio Tinto in 2020, destroyed a 45,000 year old sacred Australian Aboriginal cave.
 The company and its representatives have been repeatedly convicted of fraud and paid billions of dollars in damages and fines for illegal destruction of land, but continue to ravage and destroy natural environment around the world.
 The company is accused of participating in war crimes in Papua New Guinea , where a ten-year civil war broke out due to the presence of their mine.